gocloudwave/OpSus_WindowsReboot/README.md

 Set this to the minimum tested PowerCLI version this script needs to run successfully.

-### SecretTemplateLookup

-Hashtable that maps the SecretTemplateId to an `ActiveDirectoryAccount` or a `LocalUserWindowsAccount`.

-### ssUri

-SecretServer URI used for API calls to Thycotic.

 ### DNSDomain

 What domain must the server running the script belong to?
 This ensures the server can communciate with the vCenter